royra/preevy-gha-gke-demo/README.md

-# Preevy + GitHub Actions + Google Cloud
+# Preevy + GitHub Actions + Google Kubernetes Engine

 ![Action](1.png)

-This repo demonstrates deploying a [Preevy](https://preevy.dev) environment per pull request.
-It also shows integration with GitHub deployments and [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+This repo demonstrates the following CI pipeline:
+ - Deploying a [Preevy](https://preevy.dev) environment per pull request on a Kubernetes server provisioned on GKE
+ - [Offloading the build](https://preevy.dev/recipes/faster-build) to an external [Kubernetes build driver](https://docs.docker.com/build/drivers/kubernetes/) and using GAR as an [image registry](https://preevy.dev/recipes/faster-build#part-2-automatically-configure-cache).
+ - Optionally linking the environment to a [Livecycle playground](https://livecycle.io/)
+ - Integration with GitHub: automatic PR comment, creation of GH deployment and environment (see below).

 ### For every PR opened or updated:

+- Preevy will build the Compose app on a Kubernetes builder in GKE and store the images in GAR.
-- Preevy will provision an [environment on a Google Cloud VM](https://preevy.dev/drivers/gcp-gce) with this PR content.
+- Preevy will provision an environment on the [GKE cluster](https://preevy.dev/deploy-runtimes/kube-pod) with this PR content.
 - A [comment](https://github.com/livecycle/preevy/tree/main/packages/plugin-github-pr-link#readme) with the environment URLs will be posted on the PR.

 ![PR comment](3.png)